RunestoneInteractive/InstructorGuide/_sources/Directives/mixedUp.rst

 Indenting the Blocks
 ---------------------

 In Python indentation is used to show which lines of code are part of the same block.
+Parsons problems can require indentation or not.
+The problem below requires indentation.
+Notice that there is a line in the solution area on the right that indicates that blocks can be indented.

 The following example is from the student CSP ebook.
 You can see it by clicking on the following `Indent <https://runestone.academy/runestone/static/StudentCSP/CSPRepeatStrings/mirror.html>`_.

 .. parsonsprob:: 9_3_3_Palindrome

-   <p>The phrase <code>"A but tuba"</code> is a <b>palindrome</b>.
+   <p>The phrase "A but tuba" is a <b>palindrome</b>.
 The letters are the same forward and backward.
-The below program generates the output: <code>"abut tub a<=>a but tuba"</code>  Put the lines in the right order with the right indentation.</p>
+The below program generates the output: "abut tub a<=>a but tuba".
+Put the lines in the right order with the right indentation.</p>
    -----
    newStr = "<=>"
    phrase = "a but tuba"